Never Waste Weed Again - Make Great Tasting Perfectly Dosed Cannabis Edibles Every Time

 Module 10: Opening a Cannabusiness

 - Practical considerations for anyone wanting to open a culinary cannabis business

-- Dosage Calculators: My invaluable dosage calculator tools calculate the dosages in homemade edibles and topicals before you make them (no more dosing surprises), they are included along with the cooking course.
+If you’re not already using my invaluable dosage calculator tools to calculate the dosages in homemade edibles and topicals before you make them (no more dosing surprises), they are included along with the cooking course.
 You will wonder how you ever lived without them!

 Cheri Sicard was a published, professional writer and food editor when she first got interested in cannabis.
 At the same time she had just sold her award winning food and travel websites to SheKnows media and found herself between businesses.
 That fortuitous timing allowed her the luxury of immersing herself in the topic of marijuana and edibles.